xpack/arm-linux-files/HOW-TO-BUILD.md

 ...
 ```

 During the install, the default selections were used.

-During the install, the default selections were used.
 The steps are the
-same as for the previous 64-bit image, except the hostname, which is `ubu16-arm64`.
+same as listed before, except the hostname, which is `ubu16-arm64`.

 Compute the SHA 256 sum.